Get the answers to your most commonly asked electrical questions from the experts.

 We’re always glad to provide a general estimate for an electrical job over the phone.
 However, for a precise quote, we need to do an onsite inspection.
 Depending on the size and complexity of a job, the cost of electrical work can be affected by numerous factors.
 Each home and small business has unique circumstances and this is why onsite quotes are far superior to over-the-phone estimates.
-And remember: All GVEC Electrician quotes are always 100 percent free and include our no-obligation guarantee.
-GVEC personnel will never pressure you into making a purchase or signing a contract.
+And remember: All GVEC Electrician Services quotes are always 100 percent no-obligation guarantee.
+GVEC Electrician Services personnel will never pressure you into making a purchase or signing a contract.

 Smoke detectors chirp when their batteries run low.
 Changing the battery will usually fix the problem.
 We recommend changing smoke detector batteries once a year.